Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận25/10/2024

-(CLO) An international conference in Paris has raised $1 billion in humanitarian aid and security support to help Lebanon, a country currently embroiled in a war between Israel and Hezbollah militants.
+(CLO) An international conference in Paris has raised $1 billion in humanitarian aid and security support pledges to help Lebanon, a country currently embroiled in a war between Israel and Hezbollah militants.

 "Together we have raised $800 million in humanitarian aid and $200 million for security forces, which is about $1 billion," French Foreign Minister Jean-Noël Barrot said in his closing remarks on October 24.
 The Paris conference brought together more than 70 countries and international organizations.

-Germany has pledged a total of €96 million in humanitarian aid to both Lebanon and neighbouring Syria, which has also been deeply affected by the escalating violence in the Middle East.
+Germany has pledged a total of €96 million in humanitarian aid to both Lebanon and neighboring Syria, which has also been deeply affected by the escalating violence in the Middle East.
 This week, Italy announced an additional €10 million in aid for Lebanon.

 Paris conference on lebanon raises $1 billion for humanitarian and security aid photo 1

-French President Emmanuel Macron and Lebanese acting Prime Minister Najib Mikati during an international conference on Lebanon in Paris, October 24.
+French President Emmanuel Macron and Lebanese Acting Prime Minister Najib Mikati during an international conference on Lebanon in Paris, October 24.
 Photo: AP

 Previously, the United Nations estimated the urgent humanitarian needs in Lebanon at $426 million.

-However, experts warn that delivering aid could be challenging because of Lebanon's informality and growing reliance on a cash economy, which increases the risk of corruption and lack of transparency.
+However, experts warn that delivering aid could be challenging because of Lebanon's informality and growing reliance on a cash economy , which increases the risk of corruption and lack of transparency.

 The Paris conference also aims to coordinate international support to bolster Lebanese armed forces deployed in the south of the country, as part of a potential deal to end the conflict.
 Such a deal could see Hezbollah withdraw from the border.

 Paris is also seeking to help restore Lebanon's sovereignty and strengthen its institutions.
-The country has been without a president for two years while political factions have failed to agree on a new leader.
+The country has been without a president for two years while political factions have failed to agree on a new one.

 UN Secretary-General António Guterres has called on Lebanon's leaders to "act decisively to ensure the normal functioning of state institutions to respond to the country's urgent political and security challenges".

 At the conference on October 24, Lebanese acting Prime Minister Najib Mikati called on the international community to take action.
 "The devastating impact of the war on Lebanon has left a trail of destruction and suffering.
-The Israeli attack has not only caused great pain and loss of life, but also caused serious damage to the country's infrastructure, economy and social fabric," Mikati said.
+The Israeli attack has not only caused great pain and loss of life, but also serious damage to the country's infrastructure, economy and social fabric," Mikati said.

 An Italian diplomat said the country had more than 1,000 troops in UNIFIL and was pushing to increase its peacekeeping force to "be able to face the new situation" on the ground.